naymspace/backpex/guides/live_resource/on_mount-hook.md

 end
 ```

+**Important:**
-**Important:** Make sure you add a catch-all event at the end that continues.
+Make sure to halt for custom events as Backpex won't handle them.
+In addition, you are required to add a catch-all event at the end that continues.
 Otherwise, Backpex will not receive internal events.